 Malaria is prevalent in some remote areas in the far north and east of South Africa, including Kruger National Park.
 The 90-kilometre strip running along the border with Mozambique and Zimbabwe is a designated malaria risk zone.
 Some adjoining areas experience malaria risk at some times of the year.
 Other insect-borne diseases (including filariasis) are also prevalent.

-Take prophylaxis against malaria if travelling to an area where it's prevalent.
-Other precautions include:
+- Take prophylaxis against malaria if travelling to an area where it's prevalent.

-- wearing long, loose fitting, light coloured clothing;
+- Wear long, loose fitting, light coloured clothing.

-- boil all drinking water or drink bottled water (tap water in major cities is generally safe to drink)
+- Boil drinking water or drink bottled water (tap water in major cities is generally safe to drink).

 Water-borne, food-borne and other infectious diseases